dojot/ejbca-rest/docs/ProfileConfiguration.md

 ## Configuration

-If you are using the provided docker-container, all configuration explained on this documment was automatic done on the container.
+If you are using the provided docker container, all configuration explained on this documment was automatic done on the container.

-This documment list the steps taken to manualy configure EJBCA
-for historyc and the sake of transparency on the configuration done.
+This documment list the steps taken to manualy configure EJBCA for historic and the sake of transparency on the configuration done.

 Misconfigure a Certificate Authorite can be dangerous.
 Please, take care.